-Tapping RESUME ACCEL once will result in a 1 mph (2 km/h) speed increase.
-Each time the lever is tapped, speed increases so that tapping the lever three times will increase speed by 3 mph (6 km/h), etc.
+Tapping the RESUME ACCEL lever once will result in a 1 mph (2 km/h) increase in set speed.
+Each subsequent tap of the lever results in an increase of 1 mph (2 km/h).

 To decrease speed while the Electronic Speed Control is set, push down and hold the SET DECEL lever.
 If the lever is continually held in the SET DECEL position, the set speed will continue to decrease until the lever is released.
 Release the lever when the desired speed is reached, and the new set speed will be established.